DanyGames2014/nyawiki/content/StationAPI/Modding Tutorials/Adding an Item.md

 }
 ```

+> [!note] You can directly just instantiate a `new TemplateItem` if you are not planning on overriding any methods in your `Item` class.
+This can greatly reduce the amount of class clutter in your workspace.

 Now when the game starts up the Event Listener will get triggered when the  `ItemRegistryEvent` gets fired and our item will be instantiated.
 ### 3. Localizing the Item
 Notice the `setTranslationKey` method, you can use multiple ways to set the translation key: